gitlabhq/omnibus-gitlab/doc/settings/database.md

    As of GitLab 12.8, you can opt into upgrading PostgreSQL 11 with `pg-upgrade -V 11`

 1. Upgrade the `gitlab-ee` package on the Geo secondary servers.
-   Or manually upgrade PostgreSQL, run:
+   Or manually upgrade PostgreSQL, run on the Geo **secondary database** and also on the **tracking database**:

    ```shell
    sudo gitlab-ctl pg-upgrade
    ```

-   NOTE: **Note:**
-   In a [Geo HA](https://docs.gitlab.com/ee/administration/geo/replication/high_availability.html) setup with databases managed by GitLab Omnibus, you should run the command above on both the Geo **secondary database**, and also on the **tracking database**.

-1. Re-initialize the database on the Geo secondary server using the command
+1. Restart the database replication on the Geo **secondary database** using the
+   command:

    ```shell
    sudo gitlab-ctl replicate-geo-database --slot-name=SECONDARY_SLOT_NAME --host=PRIMARY_HOST_NAME
    ```

-   You will be prompted for the password of the primary server.
+   You will be prompted for the replication user's password of the primary server.

-   NOTE: **Note:**
-   In a [Geo HA](https://docs.gitlab.com/ee/administration/geo/replication/high_availability.html) setup with databases managed by GitLab Omnibus, the command above should be run on your Geo **secondary database**.

-1. Refresh the foreign tables on the Geo secondary server using the command
+1. Refresh the foreign tables on the Geo secondary server by running this command on an application node (any node running `unicorn`, `sidekiq`, or `geo-logcursor`).

    ```shell
    sudo gitlab-rake geo:db:refresh_foreign_tables
    ```

-   NOTE: **Note:**
-   In a [Geo HA](https://docs.gitlab.com/ee/administration/geo/replication/high_availability.html) setup, the command above should be run on an application node (any node running `unicorn`, `sidekiq`, or `geo-logcursor`).

 1. Restart `unicorn`, `sidekiq`, and `geo-logcursor`.